galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 * **GROMOS** - GROningen Molecular Simulation.
 This is the name of a force field for molecular dynamics simulation and a related computer software package.
 * **CHARMM** - Chemistry at Harvard Macromolecular Mechanics.
 It is a versatile molecular modeling and simulation program designed to provide broad application to the simulation of many-particle systems.
 It includes a comprehensive set of force fields to simulate biomolecules.
 * **AMBER** - Assisted Model building with Energy Refinement.
 It is a set of molecular mechanical force fields for the simulation of biomolecules.
 * **OpenFF** -Open Force Field.
-This is a python toolkit used for the development and application of mordern molecular mechanics force fields based on direct chemical perception and rigorous statistical parametization.
+This is a python toolkit used for the development and application of mordern molecular mechanics force fields based on di rect chemical perception and rigorous statistical parametization.
 * **TIP3P** - A water model that specifies rigid water molecules with charges and Lennard-Jones Parameters assigned to each of the 3 atoms.
 * **ITP files** - They are GROMAC file extensions that stands for Include Topology (with the **top** extension).
 * **GAFF** - General AMBER  Force Field.
 It is a force field developed to augment the deficiencies of AMBER.
 In other words unlike AMBER which works for limited pharmaceutical molecules, GAFF works for most pharmaceutical molecules.